solidw/MiniCToMiniGolang/README.md

   - The other keyword in Golang are dosen't exist in MiniGolang ( const, goto, switch... )
   - NO ++IDENT in Basic Golang

-- Smart Indenting
+- Smart Indenting when transpiling MiniC to MiniGolang

 - Additional Implemantaion : for, IDENT ++ in MiniC

-- Default package 'main'
+- Default package 'main' in MiniGolang

 - Apply default syntax which is prefer in Golang ( a+b => a + b, if  {} \n else => if {} else )